Work for Us

 Every semester we train and employ a dedicated, enthusiastic team of document conversion assistants in our Accessible Media Resource Center.
 These student employees convert textbooks and class material into accessible formats for students with print disabilities.
 Job openings for these positions are posted on the Student Employment website.

-- Complete an I-9 Employment Eligibility and Verification Form, and present supporting documentation (more information on I-9 and documentation).
+- Once you are matched, you will need to complete an I-9 Employment Eligibility and Verification Form, and present supporting documentation (more information on I-9 and documentation), if you do not already have one on file with Cornell.
 Only original documents (no photocopies) showing proof of identity will be accepted.
-You can complete the I-9 at any of the I-9 hubs on campus, or our office.

 Once hired, the following guidelines for notetakers and students receiving notes shall apply:

 - Write down all relevant information including lecture notes, test and quiz dates, assignments, and important vocabulary words and terms.

 - Attend all classes, be on time, and be prepared to take notes.
 A notetaker who is unable to attend a class should contact the Notetaker Coordinator so that other arrangements can be made.

 - Upload a copy of the notes using SDS Online Services within 24 hours of the class.
 Notes may not be more than 5 MB in size.
 PDF format is generally preferred.

 - Be responsible for assisting the student with completing assignments.

 - Tutor the student for payment by SDS.
 (Students may hire and pay for tutors on their own.)